-Top 5 2nd Quarter Trades of AP - GuruFocus.com
+Top 5 2nd Quarter Trades of Ap - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were APPLETON GROUP, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Apexium Financial, LP’s top five trades of the quarter.

 Schwab U.S. Large-Cap Growth ETF

-APPLETON GROUP, LLC reduced their investment in ARCA:SCHG by 288,854 shares.
-The trade had a 30.08% impact on the equity portfolio.
+During the quarter, Apexium Financial, LP bought 63,104 shares of ARCA:SCHG for a total holding of 64,793.
+The trade had a 2.06% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $64.03.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-APPLETON GROUP, LLC reduced their investment in ARCA:SCHM by 128,303 shares.
-The trade had a 13.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $69.04.
+During the quarter, Apexium Financial, LP bought 7,425 shares of ARCA:IVV for a total holding of 33,102.
+The trade had a 1.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $411.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Mid-Cap ETF has a price-earnings ratio of 13.16 and a price-book ratio of 2.29.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.47 and a price-book ratio of 3.54.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.